-a: Dependent Variable is Speech_spring2022_total
+a: Dependent Variable is Speech_spring2022_total Multiple regression with the total score as the deper

 Multiple regression with the total score as the dependent variable showed similar findings.
 LLAMAD significantly and positively predicted the total speech performance (β = .176, p = .025) and Priming negatively did so (β = -.169, p = .033).